Netflix/lemur/docs/administration/index.rst

         >>> secret_key = secret_key + ''.join(random.choice(string.digits) for x in range(6))

-.. data:: LEMUR_ENCRYPTION_KEY
+.. data:: LEMUR_ENCRYPTION_KEYS
     :noindex:

-        The LEMUR_ENCRYPTION_KEY is used to encrypt data at rest within Lemur's database.
-Without this key Lemur will refuse to start.
+        The LEMUR_ENCRYPTION_KEYS is used to encrypt data at rest within Lemur's database.
+Without a key Lemur will refuse to start.
+Multiple keys can be provided to facilitate key rotation.
+The first key in the list is used for encryption and all keys are tried for decryption until one works.
+Each key must be 32 URL safe base-64 encoded bytes.

-        See `LEMUR_TOKEN_SECRET` for methods of secure secret generation.
+        Running lemur create_config will securely generate a key for your configuration file.
+        If you would like to generate your own, we recommend the following method:

+            >>> import os
+            >>> import base64
+            >>> base64.urlsafe_b64encode(os.urandom(32))

     ::

-        LEMUR_ENCRYPTION_KEY = 'supersupersecret'
+        LEMUR_ENCRYPTION_KEYS = ['1YeftooSbxCiX2zo8m1lXtpvQjy27smZcUUaGmffhMY=', 'LAfQt6yrkLqOK5lwpvQcT4jf2zdeTQJV1uYeh9coT5s=']

 Certificate Default Options